environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 Create a new pane with tmux (`ctrl+B "`) and type `squeue -u YOUR_USERNAME`.
 You should see many jobs running under your username.
 Save the output of squeue to a file called `slurmjobs.list`.

 Allow snakemake to run to fruition!
 When it has finished-- navigate into the hidden folder `.snakemake/log`.
 Here, you should see all the log files from everytime you ran snakemake.
-Copy the last snakemake log file to your main directory `Homework6-Snakemake` and call it `snakemake-final-run.log`.
+Copy the last snakemake log file to your main directory of this `GitHub` repository and call it `snakemake-final-run.log`.

 ## You have finished!

 Congratulations!

 Please estimate how long this homework took you here:

-For the final submission, please add the following files to your git:
+For the final submission, please add the following files to `GitHub`:
 - `README.md`
 - `Snakefile`
 - `cluster.yaml`
 - `snakemake-final-run.log`
 - `slurmjobs.list`
 - `output/quant/salmon_merged.counts`